 Bilal Alkaisi, 26, was arrested last week on a federal complaint that contained circumstantial evidence of his relationship with Ayyad.
-A fifth man, Ibrahim Elgabrowny, 42, has been charged with obstructing a search of his home in Brooklyn and possessing five guilty, has not been charged with involvement in the bombing.
+A fifth man, Ibrahim Elgabrowny, 42; has been charged with obstructing a search of his home in Brooklyn and possessing five fraudulent passports.
+Elgabrowny, who has pleaded not guilty, has not been charged with involvement in the bombing.
 Both men remain in custody.